 Simon lectures at postgraduate and professional levels on Learning Analytics and Argument Visualization.
-CIC runs the transdisciplinary Masters of Data Science & Innovation and Arguments, Evidence & Intuition.
+In 2015 CIC launched the highly successful transdisciplinary Masters of Data Science & Innovation.
 At the UK Open University, he worked on the world's first MBA program in Managing Knowledge, writing online distance teaching materials on Human-Centred Knowledge Management Technologies.

 Research into the teaching and assessment of student writing shows that many students find academic writing a challenge to learn, with legal writing no exception.
 Improving the availability and quality of timely formative feedback is an important aim.
 However, the time-consuming nature of assessing writing makes it impractical for instructors to provide rapid, detailed feedback on hundreds of draft texts which might be improved prior to submission.
 This paper describes the design of a natural language processing (NLP) tool to provide such support.
 We report progress in the development of a web application called AWA (Academic Writing Analytics), which has been piloted in a Civil Law degree.
 We describe: the underlying NLP platform and the participatory design process through which the law academic and analytics team tested and refined an existing rhetorical parser for the discipline; the user interface design and evaluation process; and feedback from students, which was broadly positive, but also identifies important issues to address.
 We discuss how our approach is positioned in relation to concerns regarding automated essay grading, and ways in which AWA might provide more actionable feedback to students.
 We conclude by considering how this design process addresses the challenge of making explicit to learners and educators the underlying mode of action in analytic devices such as our rhetorical parser, which we term algorithmic accountability.